dataforseo/JavaClient/docs/DataforseoLabsApi.md

 ‌ This endpoint will provide you with a list of keywords relevant to the specified product categories.
-You will get the search volume rate for the last month, search volume trend for the previous 12 months, as well as current cost-per-click and competition values for each keyword.
-Moreover, this endpoint supplies minimum, maximum, and average values of daily impressions, clicks, and CPC for each result. for more info please visit &#39;https://docs.dataforseo.com/v3/dataforseo_labs/google/keywords_for_categories/live/?bash&#39;
+You will get the search volume rate for the last month, search volume trend for the previous 12 months, as well as current cost-per-click and competition values for each keyword. for more info please visit &#39;https://docs.dataforseo.com/v3/dataforseo_labs/google/keywords_for_categories/live/?bash&#39;

 ### Example
 ```java